noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.16.

 A map showing the  distribution, concentration, and characteristics of plastic micro-debris in net samples from the CalCOFI region from winter cruises across three sampling years.
-Figure: Gilfillan et al. 2009
+Figure credit: Gilfillan et al. 2009.

 ### Details